Cornish Under Roast

-Is there a definitive recipe for this Cornish classic?
+Is there a definite recipe for this?
 What cut of beef do you use?
-I have seen some recipes that use Chuck steak - I do not believe that would have been used in times gone by.
-It takes a lot of slow cooking to begin to tenderise it, plus it has sinews running through.
-Yes, a slab of sirloin steak would be good, but would our ancestors have been able to afford that?
+I have seen a lot of recipes that use Chuck steak - I do not believe that would have been used in times gone by.
+It takes a lot of slow cooking to begin to tenderise it and it has sinews running through.
+Yes, a slab of steak would be good, but would our ancestors have been able to afford that?
 But they could afford skirt and used that in their pasties and stews.
-I reckon they would have used a slab of skirt for under roast too.
-A lean tender cut, with no fat, skirt is very tender with little cooking.
+I reckon they would have used a large slab of skirt for under roast too.
+A lean cut, with no fat and falls apart with little cooking.
 I have have been working on developing a updated version of this very old recipe, using more acceptable ingredients - and no dripping!

-For each person, take a portion size slab of skirt [steak for a special occasion or supper with friends].
-I gave it a little bash with a mallet to tenderise, just to make sure!
-Season it well with sea salt and fresh ground pepper and drop it into a large hot pan, with a little olive oil.
+For each person, take a portion size slab of skirt [or steak].
+I gave it a little bash to tenderise, just to make sure!
+Season it well with sea salt and pepper and drop it into a large hot pan, with a little olive oil.
 Fry off both sides, to colour and start the cooking process.
-About 6 or 7 mins each side.
+About 7 or 8 mins each side.
 Set aside while you....

 Prepare the "terrific trio" of carrots, onion and celery, in whatever proportions you like, cubed and diced fairly small.
 I use less celery and cut it really finely, so haters of it cannot see it!
-But do use it, as it gives such a wonderful flavour.
-Fry the trio in the pan you cooked the skirt, in a mix of butter and olive oil.
-After 5 mins, take a oven proof serving dish that is big enough to hold the skirt slabs in one layer and place the vegetables in the bottom, placing the skirt over them.
-See photos on my Blog: www.recipesfromacornishkitchen.blogspot.co.uk
+But do use it as it makes such a wonderful flavour.
+Fry the trio in the pan you cooked the skirt.
+After 5 mins, take a oven proof dish that is big enough to hold the skirt slabs in one layer and place the vegetables in the bottom, placing the skirt over them.

-Peel some potatoes [like King Edwards] and slice to a medium thickness - I have a nifty Oxo Good Grips Mandolin.
+Peel some potatoes and slice to a medium thickness - I have a nifty Oxo Grips Mandolin.
 It is so handy.
-Put a little more oil in your hot pan and fry the potato slices in a single layer for a minute or so each side, then arrange them on top of your meat.
+Put a little more oil in your hot pan and fry the potato slices in a single layer for a minute or so each side, then arranging them on top of your meat.
 You will have to do this in batches.
 Season with a little salt and freshly ground pepper.
-Then pour in a little good quality beef stock, [I quite like the beef stock pots] so that you just cover the meat, but NOT over the potatoes.
-Place in a preheated oven at around 180 C. I cover with foil for the first half hour then remove it and let it all brown for a further 45 mins or so.
+Then pour in a little good quality beef stock, so that you just cover the meat, but not over the potatoes.
+Place in a preheated oven at around 180 C. I cover with foil for the first half hour then remove and let it all brown for a further 45 mins or so.
 Turn the oven down if they are browning too much.
 Serve with a green vegetable.
-A meal fit for a Queen.